-When I was training to become a dog trainer with the Victoria Stilwell Academy, my mentor had absolutely beautifully behaved dogs.
-And it ate me up that my dog was far from perfect, and at times I felt like a bit of a failure or a fraud that I wasn’t hitting this bar with my dog.
+When I was training to become a dog trainer with the Victoria Stilwell Academy, I got to work with a number of people who had absolutely beautifully behaved, happy dogs.
+And it ate me up that my dog was far from perfect, and at times I felt like a bit of a failure or a fraud that I wasn’t hitting this bar with my own dog.

 But as time went on, and I got certified, and I met more dog trainers, I started to realise that not only are no dogs ‘perfect’, but the average dog trainer’s dogs are the worst of the lot!

 It’s like builders living in houses full of half-done DIY jobs.
 We spend all our time working with clients’ dogs that it leaves us feeling a bit burnt out when it comes to our own pups.
+Not to mention that the vast majority of trainers seem to have gone down this path because of the fact that their dogs had particular issues in the first place.
 That and the fact that we’re aware of ALL these different amazing things that you CAN do with dogs, that we end up getting overwhelmed and paralysed by all the options.

 However, there are some basic skills it’s great for a dog to have, like recall or dropping an object from his mouth.
 And I strive to get these with my dog, but honestly it IS hard.
 And a dog is not a robot, so you can’t 100% guarantee a certain response 100% of the time.
 And sometimes you end up having to pick your battles on training, and just managing the rest, until you win a battle and go to the next thing on the list.

 Some dogs will be a challenge in one direction, while another will find that a piece of cake, but struggle with something else.
 Sometimes this is down to breed, or genetics, and sometimes it’s about things they’ve experienced.